ekoret/typegraphql-express-typeorm-backend/server/README.md

 You can find all the information about the server here.

 ## Dependencies
-express 4.17.2 - Create the server and backend
+expressJS 4.17.2 - Create the server and backend
 typeORM 0.2.41 - Object relational model for creating database schemas with JavaScript
 reflect-metadata* 0.1.13 - For typeORM decorators to work properly
 pg 8.7.1 - Interact with a PostgreSQL database with node